 The Largest Appliqué Guru Rinpoche Thangka in Southeast Asia

 In 2010, Thekchen Choling commissioned an appliqué thangka of Guru Rinpoche (also known as Padmasambhava, “the Lotus Born”) from Nepal, for the long life of the Gurus.
 The thangka depicts Guru Rinpoche accompanied by Shakyamuni Buddha, Lama Je Tsongkhapa and his two key spiritual consorts Princess Mandarava and Lady Yeshe Tsogyal.
-Standing at a height of seven-storey tall, it is the largest Guru Rinpoche thankga in Southeast Asia; more than 20 men are required to carry it.
+Standing at a height of seven storeys, it is the largest Guru Rinpoche thankga in Southeast Asia; more than 20 men are required to carry it.

 It was unveiled for the first time in 2011 on Guru Rinpoche Day, i.e., the tenth day of the sixth lunar month.
-After 5 years, this thangka was yet again unveiled during the Guru Rinpoche Retreat 2017 at Thekchen Choling Malaysia (Kota Tinggi), where the public has the opportunity to receive blessings and inspiration.
+After 5 years, this thangka was yet again unveiled during the Guru Rinpoche Retreat 2017 at Thekchen Choling Malaysia (Kota Tinggi), where the public had the opportunity to receive blessings and inspiration.

-Did you know: Guru Rinpoche has one main form and eight other manifestations.
+Did you know: Guru Rinpoche has one main form and eight other manifestations?
 The main form is depicted in the thangka.

-A 200-Year Old Jigong Bodhisattva
+A 200-Year-Old Jigong Bodhisattva

 Jigong, a highly realised Bodhisattva, was known for his eccentric personality and “crazy wisdom”, while maintaining a compassionate nature.
 Physical evidence places the approximate age of the rupa at 200 years.
-Devotees from as far away as Taiwan have made their way to Thekchen Choling to pay their respects, and some even requested Singha Rinpoche for the Rupa.
+Devotees from as far away as Taiwan have made their way to Thekchen Choling to pay their respects, and some even requested Singha Rinpoche for the rupa.
 Singha Rinpoche kindly declined the offer, as he is committed to ensuring that the Jigong rupa will always have a special place at Thekchen Choling.